 Today’s ski jackets are well made and built to handle many seasons of use in foul weather.
-They also can be big investments, with even entry-level jackets often setting you back a couple hundred dollars or more.
+They can also be big investments, with even entry-level jackets often setting you back a couple hundred dollars or more.
 With so many styles to choose from, it helps to narrow your search right off the bat, and one of the most important considerations is whether you want a ski jacket with insulation or a non-insulated shell (or a mix of the two).
 All can be good options—it just comes down to what’s best for you.
 Below we break down the shell vs. insulated vs. 3-in-1 debate.
-For more information and our top picks, see our article on the best ski jackets.
+For more background information and our top picks this season, see our articles on the best ski jackets and best women's ski jackets.
 And for all of our product recommendations in one place, check out our detailed ski gear reviews.

 Ski Jacket Types